Find An Equivalent Ratio In Simplest Terms

 To simplify a ratio to its simplest terms, you need to find the greatest common divisor (GCD) of the numbers in the ratio.
 The GCD is the largest number that divides both numbers without leaving a remainder.
 There are several methods for finding the GCD, including listing the factors of each number and identifying the largest common factor, or using the Euclidean algorithm, which is particularly useful for larger numbers.

-For example, to simplify the ratio 24:36, you would first find the GCD of 24 and 36.
-The factors of 24 are 1, 2, 3, 4, 6, 8, 12, and 24.
+As an example, to simplify the ratio 24:36, you would first find the GCD of 24 and 36.
+But the factors of 24 are 1, 2, 3, 4, 6, 8, 12, and 24.
 The factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, and 36.
 The largest common factor is 12, so the GCD of 24 and 36 is 12.
 Dividing both numbers by 12, we get the simplified ratio 2:3.

 Tip 3: Practice Regularly with Real-World Examples